 Mastering EQ Stage

 This stage comes after I’ve exported the song to my desktop, then started a new project, and then dragged and dropped the AIFF file into a new project.
-The EQ as shown below is on the master channel.
-If you’re unclear about this, check out my article all about mastering.
+The EQ as shown below is on the master channel which I explored more in my mastering tutorial.

 Truth be told, EQ is one of those things where you want to approach it piece-by-piece.
 In other words, you make a lot of small changes, which end up making a big difference combined together when the track is finished.